Going away for Pesach

 You do not have to clean everything, just the place where people eat, i.e. the chairs and the table.

 Chairs: If the chairs are clean, there is no need to clean them.
-If the kids throw cereal or other things on them and they do not look clean, clean them with a wet rag.
+If the kids throw cereal or other things on them and they do not look clean, clean it with a wet rag.

 Table: There are two options: 1.
 Kashering with boiling water.
 2. Covering with several layers of plastic and cloth tablecloths.